Carlos de Villegas: Triumph of Linares and Villegas' death sentence

 Belzu and Linares were the protagonists of this civil war.
 Bolivia was essentially a field of conspiracy or struggle; the educated and aristocratic part sided with Linares, while the popular masses with the artisans sided with Belzu.
 The conflict did not remain solely within Bolivia's borders.
 The borders, where those involved sought refuge, were also a theater of operations during this turbulent period.
 Belzu distrusted everyone, pitting the lower classes against the upper classes, attacking and humiliating those who, due to their wealth and family pride, formed the aristocracy.
 Linares had the support of university students and members of elite families, presenting himself determined to defeat caudillismo, investing all his fortune and that of his political allies in a cause considered sacred, and in whose triumph he and his supporters saw the regeneration of the homeland seemingly sunk in the mire.
 This idea gave rise to the name of the linarista Generator Party.

 In the midst of this war, Linares granted promotions and ranks that were not truly valid because they did not emanate from an established or organized authority.
 However, they had a certain hope of being validated once the cause, which constantly gained popular sympathy, triumphed.
 Villegas was rewarded with the ranks of lieutenant colonel and colonel.
-But when Linares' cause triumphed and the ranks received during the struggle were confirmed, he submitted the following unsuccessful resignation:I, the citizen Carlos de Villegas, before your respects, say: that the military career is one of selflessness and sacrifices, and as long as promotions are not the reward for significant feats in war or the recompense for long services rendered without blemish, I understand that it cannot be that brilliant institution of honor.
-The ranks conferred in upheavals do not always attest to the valor, capacity, and morality of the recipient.
-Perhaps the crisis is exploited to substitute exaggerated claims for true merit.
-In those moments of upheaval, military ranks have been distributed profusely, either due to the demands of the moment or because it was considered necessary to invest certain individuals with a higher character for the performance of important services.
-But it is not patriotic, Sir, to retain those ranks, often obtained out of necessity and without the deliberate deliberation of the granting authority.
+But when Linares' cause triumphed and the ranks received during the struggle were confirmed, he submitted his resignation.